HeisYenberg/SpringCRMBot/README.md

   commands, providing a structured way for users to interact with the CRM system.
 Commands include:
 - `/start`: Initiates the bot and provides an overview of available commands.
-- `/authentication`: Authenticates the user to access the CRM bot functionalities.
 - `/login`: Logs the user into the CRM system.
 - `/registration`: Registers a new user in the CRM system.
 - `/logged_in`: Checks if the user is logged in.